ralhei/pyRserve/doc/intro.rst

 Changes
 ----------------
+* V 0.6.0 (2012-06-22)
+    * support for Python3.x
+    * Python versions <= 2.5 no more supported (due to Py3 support)
+    * support for unicode strings in Python 2.x
+    * full support complex numbers
+    * elements of single-item arrays are now translated to native python data types
+    * better unit test coverage
 * V 0.5.2 (2011-12-02)
     * Fixed problem with 32bit integers being mistakenly rendered into 64bit integers on 64bit machines
 * V 0.5.1 (2011-11-22)